 IFC Markets provides you with a platform that allows you to invest in a wide range of cryptocurrency products along with other assets.
-Small-volume, intraday and mid-day traders will benefit quite a bit from IFC, and they will benefit from the 15 years of experience IFC provides.
+Small-volume, intraday and mid-day traders will get a lot from IFC, and they will benefit from the 15 years of experience IFC provides.
 Insured by AIG Europe and with several international awards, IFC Markets also allows you to create synthetic assets.

 Cryptocurrency CFDs on Bitcoin and Ethereum and CFDs on crypto futures give you the variety you need to diversify your portfolio using unique asset classes.
-You will also use 1:8 leverage, enjoy low spreads and low minimums.
+You also can use 1:8 leverage and enjoy low spreads and low minimums.

 - Low spreads